dotkernel/dotkernel/tutorials/Creating a Contact Us page/01 - Introduction.md

 `.local.php` is for configuration used by the current machine on which runs the application.
 These are not included into the repository, and should be created after deployment, on the machine that is used.
 You will usually put here the database credentials, account data, api keys etc. DotKernel frontend application provides distribution local configuration files with the extension `.local.dist`.
 These serve as templates for what needs to be configured.

 Configuration files are merged on application runtime and cached(in production environment).
 The order in which they are merged is global files and after that local files.
-So local files cand override global configuration files.
+So local files can override global configuration files.
 This is customizable though.

 ### Source code files